acktreptow/photo-showcase/README.md

 Whether it's thumbnails for my YouTube channel, taking far too many pictures of my dog, or general photo editing, I love working with images.
 The Unsplash API was therefore the perfect choice for this project because it allowed me to achieve both of my goals:

 1. I learned new techniques from the myriad Unsplash photos I viewed while making the showcases, which I can now incorporate into my own.
-2. My Next.js skills significantly improved as I went through the trial and errors of implementing the various fetching and caching techniques on each page.
+2. My Next.js skills significantly improved as I went through the trial and error of implementing the various fetching and caching techniques on each page.
 I especially felt this growth on the final page, where I gained experience with backend aspects like Next API route handlers.

 ### Homepage